Lower coffee emissions through reduced fertilizer emissions

 Commodity traders

-Strengthen your position in the supply chain by offering flexible, verifiable environmental attributes alongside physical coffee flows, unlocking premiums and more secure volumes with sustainability-driven buyers.
+Strengthen your position in the supply chain by offering flexible, verifiable environmental attributes alongside physical coffee flows, unlocking premiums and more secure volumes.

-Fertilizers are part of your sustainable agriculture strategy
+Fertilizers should be part of your sustainable agriculture strategy

 Up to 40% of coffee’s footprint comes from fertilizer use on farms.
 Smarter options like nitrogen stabilizers and controlled-release fertilizers can significantly reduce emissions without hurting yields.
 The technology is easy and practical to use.